Grants For Creators

 Apply to this opportunity.

-This competition is open to aspiring screenwriters and television writers of screenplays and teleplays, and filmmakers of both web series and short films.
+This competition is open to aspiring screenwriters, television writers, and filmmakers of screenplays, teleplays, web series, and short films.
 Judges are looking for compelling, genre-bending material (e.g., Psychological, Supernatural, Suspense, Political, Action, Tech) that is grounded, character-driven, elevated, and written in a unique voice or filmed with attention to detail.
 Prizes range from $250 to $1,000.

 Deadline: July 20, 2025